Cristian277/CST438-Project-2/README.md

 # CST438 - Project 2

-# Video Game Store Web App that allows users to save video games into the database as well as search for saved games.
+# Web App that allows users to save video games into the database as well as search for saved games.

 # Contributors: